 Is it really called „Unzip Tool“?
 Or rather (un-)archive software?
 Anyway, I guess you’re already aware of what I’m referring to.
 Since Mac OS X doesn’t provide the capability of extracting (or creating) certain archive types like rar or 7zip, you’d really need some third-party software for that.

-But recently JetBrains also decided to give their cool DAWs out to students and educators for free.
+It’s a good time to be a student!
+Usually, students (and teachers or other faculty staff) can already get interesting discounts from retailers and software companies like Amazon, Apple, Ableton, Adobe and Autodesk.
+But recently JetBrains also decided to give out their cool IDEs to students and educators for free.
 Same goes for GitHub which decided to not only give you a micro account for free for two years but bundled it with additional licenses for other platforms as well: they call it GitHub Student Developer Pack.